civil society organisations;

 In addition to discussing the dilemmas, the stakeholders present were invited to give feedback on other topics and issues they found relevant, and on a.s.r.’s overall strategy.
 Part of the dialogue was devoted to helping to define the long-term social role of a.s.r. and what it should look like in the future (2030).
 Participants were also asked to give their input on the themes and topics most relevant to a.s.r.’s strategy and reporting.
 This was done with the help of a survey that stakeholders filled in during the dialogue sessions.
 The results were used to determine the material themes for the 2020 Annual Report.
 The outcomes of the stakeholder dialogue were also used by the Executive Board and senior management to redefine a.s.r.’s integrated strategy, which focuses on long-term value creation for all stakeholders.

-In order to test whether the results of last year’s materiality analysis were still up to date, interviews were held with approximately 20 internal and external stakeholders in 2021.
+In order to test whether the results of the materiality analysis in 2020 were still up to date, interviews were held with approximately 20 internal and external stakeholders in 2022.
 The questions specifically asked: What role do you think insurers should play in the transition to a sustainable economy?
 What do you think a.s.r. should do in the coming years to optimally fulfil this role?
 Are there any issues or topics which you think are missing (in a.s.r.’s Sustainable Entrepreneurship Strategic Framework) that are material to a.s.r.?
 Desk research was also carried out on trends and developments in society, in the financial sector, at other insurers and within a.s.r. itself.
-Key publications and reports published in 2021 were also analysed for their relevance to a.s.r., including The Global Risks Report 2021 16th Edition by the World Economic Forum and Values at Risk?
-Sustainability risks and goals in the Dutch financial sector by DNB.
-The result of this review was that the list of material topics has not changed compared to 2020.

-a.s.r. works with peers, social organisations and government agencies to jointly develop policies on sustainability and ESG issues, and to promote their thorough implementation.
-In 2021, a.s.r. put considerable energy into various joint initiatives to raise awareness of sustainability and ESG risks.
-For example, a.s.r. is an active member of sector initiatives such as the Dutch Agreement for internationally responsible investment in the insurance sector, the Platform for Sustainable Finance of the DNB and the Partnership for Carbon Accounting Financials (PCAF).
+a.s.r. works together with peers, social organisations and government agencies to jointly develop policies on sustainability issues and to promote the thorough implementation of such policies.
+In 2022, a.s.r. was very active in various joint initiatives to raise awareness of sustainability and ESG risks.
+For example, a.s.r. is an active member of sector initiatives such as the Dutch Agreement for international responsible investment in the insurance sector (the IMVO covenant), DNB’s Platformfor Sustainable Finance, UNEP’s Net-Zero Insurance Alliance and the Partnership for Carbon Accounting Financials (PCAF).

-To spread knowledge and inspire others, a.s.r. actively presents its sustainability approach and sustainability activities in a wide range of events, including various seminars and meetings organised by parties such as Change.
-Inc, MVO Nederland, Financial Investigator and the Dutch Fund and Asset Management Association (DUFAS).
-The company also organised its own seminars in 2021, such as a seminar on a.s.r.’s vision of the financial markets in 2022.
-In some cases, a.s.r. also cooperates with civil society organisations, e.g. in chapter 2.7 on the Sustainable Development Goals or chapter 3.2.1 a.s.r. on asset management.
+To spread knowledge and inspire others, a.s.r. actively presents its sustainability approach and sustainability activities in a wide range of events, such as various seminars and meetings organised by parties such as MVO Nederland, the Dutch Association of Insurers, Financial Investigator and the Dutch Fund and Asset Management Association. a.s.r. also organised its own meetings in 2022, such as a workshop for other Dutch insurers on developing sustainable products and services.

 |Stakeholder group||Type of interaction||Frequency|